 Lay a sheet of phyllo dough in the glass pan, then brush the phyllo dough with melted butter.
 Place another sheet of phyllo dough, then brush that with butter.
 Continue this process until you have laid down 7 sheets of phyllo dough.

-Add the nut mixture on top of the phyllo dough, and use a spoon to make sure it lays flat.
+Add the ground pistachios mixture on top of the phyllo dough, and use a spoon to make sure it lays flat.

-Repeat the phyllo dough and butter layers again for another 7 layers on top of the nut mixture.
+Repeat the phyllo pastry sheets and butter layers again for another 7 layers on top of the nut mixture.

-Brush the top layer of phyllo dough with butter.
-Then use a knife to cut 3 equally spaced slices lengthwise.
+Brush the top layer of the remaining phyllo dough with butter.
+Then use a sharp knife to cut 3 equally spaced slices lengthwise.
 Cut diagonal lines width-wise to form triangles of baklava (see video/photos for more detail).

 Step 4: Bake